-During Transition Year Ended 2022, the Board held five meetings.
-Each of the directors attended at least 91.7% of the combined total meetings of the full Board and each of the committees on which he or she served, in each case, during the portion of Transition Year Ended 2022 in which he or she served as a member of the Board.
-Although the Company does not have a formal policy requiring Board members to attend each Annual Meeting of Stockholders, it is encouraged, and all of the Board members attended the 2022 Annual Meeting of Stockholders.
-We facilitate director attendance at each Annual Meeting of Stockholders by scheduling such meetings in conjunction with regular Board and committee meetings.
+During 2023, the Board held seven meetings.
+Except for Ms. Shah, who was appointed as a member of the Board effective December 11, 2023, each of the directors attended all meetings of the full Board and each of the committees on which he or she served.
+Although the Company does not have a formal policy requiring Board members to attend each Annual Meeting of Stockholders, it is encouraged, and all of the Board members then serving attended the 2023 Annual Meeting of Stockholders.

 A majority of the Company's current directors are independent, non-employee directors, and this will continue to be the case should all the director nominees be elected at the Meeting.
-The Board has made the affirmative determination that each of General Miller, Ret. and Messrs.
+The Board has made the affirmative determination that each of General Miller, Ret., Ms. Shah and Messrs.
 Brass, Kern, Manzo, Mickelson, Pucillo and Truelove are independent as such term is defined by the applicable rules and regulations of the NYSE.
 Additionally, each of these directors meets the categorical standards for independence established by the Board (the "Bristow Categorical Standards").
 A copy of the Bristow Categorical Standards is available on the Company's website at www.bristowgroup.com by clicking "Investors," then "Governance" and then "Governance Documents" (entitled Director Independence Standards).
 The Company's website and the information contained therein or connected thereto shall not be deemed to be incorporated into this Proxy Statement.